Guided Tour

 The Hotel was built in the Second Empire style.
 Its defining feature is the mansard roof, taken from French designs of the mid‑19th century.
 The handmade, red brick building is embellished with Italianate wood detailing.
 Four chimneys with tall stacks decorated with recessed panels and corbelled chimney caps add a medieval flavor to the building.
 Curvilinear eave brackets support the overhanging roof which contains four dormer windows.
 Seven tapered porch columns which are chamfered are topped by sawn balustrades.
 The original front doors were grained by Rosa Ragan, a nationally known restoration specialist who restored the Carousel Horses at Pullen Park.

 The exterior of the building has been restored to its original design.
 A 1912 photograph and "ghost marks" were used to guide the restoration process, as well as much assistance from Paul Fomburg of the Division of Archives and History.
-In the 1940's, the present configuration of 12 foot tall porch columns were lengthened to 24 feet, ending with a balcony at the third floor.
+In the 1940s, the present configuration of 12-foot tall porch columns were lengthened to 24 feet, ending with a balcony at the third floor.
 The second story floor joists originally extended beneath the balcony but these were cut in the 1940's renovation.
 Two asymmetrically placed doors lead to the interior.
-The window immediately to the right of the west door was also a door until renovations were undertaken in the 1970's.
+The window immediately to the right of the west door was also a door until renovations were undertaken in the 1970s.
 The windows are surmounted by a flat brick arch.
-Windows have a six over six sash.
-Lighting fixtures were added in the 90's renovation.
+Windows have a six-over-six sash.
+Lighting fixtures were added in the 1990s renovation.

 EAST ELEVATION, HISTORIC STRUCTURE

-With the exception of the canopied doorway which replaced a window in the 1940's renovation, this exterior is original.
+With the exception of the canopied doorway that replaced a window in the 1940s renovation, this exterior is original.
 The pressed bricks are similar to those found near the Governor's Mansion in Raleigh.

 ANNEX

-The philosophy followed during the design of the annex was to make it appear less imposing than the historic structure.
+The design philosophy for the annex was to make it appear less imposing than the historic structure.
 The second floor "steps back" to create the illusion of a smaller mass.
 Crucial to the design was the selection of the brick to blend with the original handmade brick of the historic structure.
 The detailing was designed to be compatible, not an exact replica.
 The blue ceiling found on both porches is reminiscent of Southern porches.
+The annex was recognized with an

-Donor recognition: Annex Porch - Branch Banking and Trust
+Donor recognition for the annex porch: Branch Banking and Trust

 PAGE SMOKEHOUSE AND GROUNDS

 The smokehouse is the only remaining structure from the Page estate.
-It was moved from its original site, two hundred yards west under the pecan tree, in the early 1990's.
-Volunteers and the Town Horticulturalist maintain the Page Educational Gardens.
+It was moved from its original site, two hundred yards west under the pecan tree, in the early 1990s.
+Volunteers and the Town Horticulturalist maintain the Anne B. Kratzer Educational Gardens.

 Donor Recognition for the Courtyard: Burroughs Wellcome Co.